 Literacy?
 Thinking skills?
 Explorify has got you covered!

-How Explorify's science activities are flexible enough to support writing, speaking, listening and more.
+Explorify and literacy: find out how our science activities support writing, speaking, listening and more.

 What If? activities are also brilliant for literacy.
-Asked what would happen if plants could talk, "one child wondered whether they would have their own language or whether they would pick up language from their surroundings which would mean forest trees might talk 'bird' and school playground trees might talk like children."
+Asked What if plants could talk? “one child wondered whether they would have their own language or whether they would pick up language from their surroundings, which would mean forest trees might talk 'bird' and school playground trees might talk like children."